the future.

 Drug Libraries

 If the relationships are significantly more complex or the mechanism of action of the polyketide has not yet been elucidated, diversification of the lead structure is needed for further development.
-With our platformtechnology, we create libraries of active compounds that can be screened for improved activity or molecular properties.
+With our platform, we create libraries of active compounds that are available for screening for improved activity or molecular properties.

 By fermenting different variants of the production strain in parallel with different KEZ substrates, we can quickly and comparatively cheaply create libraries from a polyketide lead structure.
 As a calculation example: